 We cannot judge whether authorities would ban Bitcoin based on inserted material, but the theoretical possibility should be considered, especially in very oppressive and non-transparent jurisdictions.

-• Do all entities in the Bitcoin ecosystem need to download the full blockchain (and possibly illegal content within it)?
+- Do all entities in the Bitcoin ecosystem need to download the full blockchain (and possibly illegal content within it)?

 Users often transfer Bitcoins via services that create transactions for them and hand these transactions over to miners for inclusion in Bitcoin's blockchain.
 In this case, users do not need to download the full blockchain to their disk.

 However, to prevent modification or deletion of transactional data encoded in the blockchain, a sufficiently large and mutually independent set of entities must verify the correctness of the blockchain.
 Furthermore, newly joining users must be enabled to verify Bitcoin's complete history.
 To this end, full nodes store the complete history of Bitcoin's blockchain.
 While individual users can refrain from operating a full node, and thus would not be affected by the threat outlined in our paper, a critical mass of nodes that verify the blockchain is important for its security.
-Our findings suggest that operating such a full node can become problematic in certain jurisdictions once illegal content is irrevocably stored on the blockchain.
-We consider it a future threat that full node operators may become punishable.

-• Do you know who put the data onto the blockchain or do you have insights on their motivations?
+- Do you know who put the data onto the blockchain or do you have insights on their motivations?

 We did not attempt to de-anonymize the persons and can only speculate on their incentives.
 The probably most sensible explanation is that they want to leverage or exploit the property that data cannot be removed from the blockchain.

-• Should future blockchain designs prevent insertion of non financial data to protect users from potential liability?
+- Should future blockchain designs prevent insertion of non financial data to protect users from potential liability?

 With privacy-motivated cryptocurrencies we see tendencies to limit the impact of non-financial content.
 Monero and Mimblewimble started a discussion on the topic, but did not follow it yet.